Sergey Veremko: International career

-Since 2008 Veremko has been a regular member of the Belarus national football team.
-On 2 February 2008, Veremko made his debut for the national side in the 2:0 win against Iceland, which was the opening match of the unofficial Malta International Football Tournament 2008.
-His first stint between the sticks in a competitive game was in the 3:1 away win against Andorra on 10 September 2008 in a 2010 World Cup qualifier, with Veremko only conceding after a penalty kick.
+Since 2008 Veremko has been a regular member of the Belarus national team.
+On 2 February 2008, Veremko made his debut for the national side in a 2–0 win against Iceland, which was the opening match of the unofficial Malta International Football Tournament 2008.
+His first stint between the sticks in a competitive game was in a 3–1 away win against Andorra on 10 September 2008 in a 2010 World Cup qualifier, with Veremko only conceding after a penalty kick.
 On 3 March 2010, Veremko earned his third cap in the 3:1 win against Armenia in a friendly match.
 On 26 March 2011, Veremko started in net in the Euro 2012 away qualifier against Albania due to an injury to first choice goalkeeper Yuri Zhevnov and made a number of good saves, though the only goal of the game was scored after a misunderstanding between him and defender Alyaksandr Martynovich.
 During Bernd Stange's tenure as head coach Veremko was mostly the second choice goalkeeper, but he became a starter after Georgi Kondratiev was appointed as manager.
-On 15 August 2012, he captained his country for the first time in the 2:1 win over Armenia in a friendly match.
+On 15 August 2012, he captained his country for the first time in a 2–1 win over Armenia in a friendly match.
 Veremko retained the captain's armband for the first two 2014 World Cup qualifiers – against Georgia and France.
-Veremko played in 7 of Belarus' 8 matches during the 2014 World Cup qualification campaign (remaining on the substitute's bench only for the last match of the qualifiers - a 1:2 away loss against Spain).
+Veremko played in seven of Belarus' eight matches during the 2014 World Cup qualification campaign (remaining on the substitute's bench only for the last match of the qualifiers - a 2–1 away loss against Spain).
 Timofei Kalachev took over the captain's armband for the Euro 2016 qualifiers.